Glutinous rice: Non-food uses

 In construction, glutinous rice is a component of sticky rice mortar for use in masonry.
 Chemical tests have confirmed that this is true for the Great Wall of China and the city walls of Xi'an.
 In Assam also, this rice was used for building palaces during Ahom rule.

 Glutinous rice starch may also be used to create wheatpaste, an adhesive material.

-In Vietnam, glutinous rice is made into flour and used to make To he, a figurine.
+In Vietnam, glutinous rice is made into flour and used to make tò he, a figurine.